VishnuVardhan215/Spotify-clone/README.md

 # Spotify-clone
-It is a Spotify clone project created by html and css.
+It is a spotify clone project created by html and css.